Graphene Terahertz Devices for Sensing and Communication: THz Molecular Sensing with Graphene

 \textbf{Figure \ref{fig:5}} shows that, under atmospheric conditions and ambient temperature, the generated THz waveform exhibits a dip at $\sim$2\,ps and a peak at $\sim$2.5\,ps.
 However, after the graphene-coated InP was subjected to vacuum pumping and/or continuous femtosecond infrared irradiation, which desorbs O$_2$, both peaks disappeared progressively, and a new positive peak replaced the dip at $\sim$2\,ps.
 Further, when additional O$_2$ adsorbates were eliminated through annealing, along with any remaining water present at the junction of graphene and InP, the THz waveforms of graphene-coated InP and uncoated InP converged.
 Nevertheless, when the sample was left in the air for several hours without femtosecond laser excitation, O$_2$ molecules were re-adsorbed, leading to the recovery of the initial shape of the THz waveform.
 The original shape can also be restored by applying ultraviolet illumination to the sample, as it induces the oxidation of graphene~\cite{gunes2011uv, mitoma2013photo, zhao2012photochemical}.
 All these results imply that the variations in the emitted THz radiation waveform result from the adsorption and desorption of O$_2$ molecules on graphene.

 The effects of adsorption and desorption of O$_2$ molecules on the THz waveform discussed above can be understood by explaining the origin of the THz radiation from InP.
 The THz wave generation in semiconductors can happen through either nonlinear or linear processes~\cite{gu2002study}.
-In this study, the laser induced low-intensity excitation, resulting in THz radiation primarily originating from linear processes described by the current surge model applied to the semiconductor surface.
-The electric field magnitude, $E_\mathrm{THz}$, of the THz radiation is directly proportional to the time derivative of the transient current,
+In this study, the laser induced a low-intensity excitation, resulting in THz radiation primarily originated from linear processes that could be described by the current surge model at the semiconductor surface.
+The electric field magnitude, $E_\mathrm{THz}$, of the THz radiation is proportional to the time derivative of the transient current,